romashkoyp/mainos/README.md

 - All data is stored in your browser (IndexedDB and localStorage).
 - You can load multiple campaigns at once and control their visibility independently.
+- Refetching Google data replaces only Google campaign markers, keeping Odoo campaigns and other progress intact.
 - Clearing or importing data will remove all existing progress.